Ellipsoul/weather-app/app-plan.md

   - The day they signed up
   - Number of queries they have made for current and forecast weather

-##### Dashboard
+##### Side Nav

-- More complex view allowing user to make queries as well as see their previous queries
+- Instead of a separate dashboard page, have a drawer that opens from the side.
+- If the user is not logged in, there will be a prompt to log the user in here, as well as a log out button at the botom here.
 - User can click on a previous query, and a new query will be made.
 Search bar will also be filled with that query.
 - Navigation can remain at the top, but selecting either realtime or forecast weather should occur in the bottom row, with some animated tab switching when navigating between request types.

 #### Logic